LivingLegacyMedia/vowbound/chapter_16.md

 ---

+---

-Cassian collapsed in an alley three blocks away, lungs burning, legs giving out.
+Cassian collapsed in an alley four blocks away, lungs burning, legs giving out.
 He clutched both coins to his chest, feeling them pulse in sync with his racing heart.

 He'd escaped.
 They'd all escaped.

-But eight people they'd freed were back in the Hollow's hands.
-The unconscious guards would wake with questions.
-And the Society now knew he could use the coins remotely, even if the connection was weak.
+But at what cost?

+Six days of his life spent on trades.
+Eight people back in the Hollow's hands, facing torture to "convince" them to return voluntarily.
+An eight-year-old girl traumatized and alone.
+And the Society now knew more about his powers and limitations.

+The fragmentation from holding the tethers was fading but still there, like cracks in glass.
+His body was battered.
+His resources were dwindling.

-*We're still losing,* Cassian thought. *But at least this time I didn't lose too much of myself.*
+*We're losing,* Cassian thought. *We're still losing.*

-The coins burned against his skin, still connected, still his.
+But the coins burned against his skin, still connected, still his.
+And his mind was clearing.
+He could think.
+Plan.
+Adapt.

-He could work with this.

-He had to.
+The Hollow expected him to be desperate.
+To throw himself at impossible rescues.
+To trade away pieces of himself until there was nothing left.

+Maybe it was time to stop being predictable.

+Cassian pushed himself upright, wincing at the pain.
+He had one day to rest, to plan, to figure out what came next.

+And then, at the old mill, two hours after sunset, they would regroup.

+The Unhollow had lost this round.

+But the game wasn't over.

+Not yet.